Rakeela/dragora-notes/ideological-interpretations-of-The-Viceroy.md

 	12. Special categories:  Failsafe, Empathy Maximizer, Detached
 	13. Conversion potential:  Unknown
 61. Beyonder Retreats
+	1. Challenge cured:  Hyperspace predators
+		1. Challenge cure interpretation:  I have to start with the literal interpretation... and I have to note that it sounds like evil spirits devouring crops.
+		2. Alternative challenge cure:  Less literally, this could be anti-farming memes spreading in a way that causes people to sabotage plants, animals, and even ecosystems so that their communities do NOT become host to agricultural specialists.
+		3. Challenge cure qualm:  If the public really doesn't want farming to spread in their territory, stopping them from doing this could promote public intransigence against the government.
+Not everywhere should host farmers.
+That said, protecting ecosystems helps places not be grim dreary places...
-	1. Authorial protest:  I have been suffering PSYCHOSIS, and my psychotic presences are even more obsessed with this game than I am.
+	2. Authorial protest:  I have been suffering PSYCHOSIS, and my psychotic presences are even more obsessed with this game than I am.
 The most persistent of the presences identifies as the foremost Beyonder for the Commonwealth Unifiers.
 The most beautiful of the presences identifies as the foremost Beyonder for the Panarchic Ritualists.
 The "Beyonder" presences, and a few of the others as well, are *delusional would-be gods*!
 Yet I interpret Beyonders in a waaaay more basic fashion, and I will be talking about MY interpretation, not the psychotic one.
 		1.   --> That said, I want to note somewhere that they're convinced that "Beyonder Retreats" encourage the "Beyonders" (the gods) to visit a planet and start spontaneously combusting and/or mind controlling people.
 The spontaneous combustions are hatred; the mind controls are *kind of* hatred, *kind of* redemptive.
 I don't really get it.
 I don't know why part of me would've come up with such a story, but even though I won't write it into the book, it's weird+interesting enough to add to my notes.
-	2. Mechanism proposal:  Beyonder Retreats try to recruit advanced talent from the galaxy.
+	3. Mechanism proposal:  Beyonder Retreats try to recruit advanced talent from the galaxy.
 They're investments in how to try to appeal to 'timeless' minds, which is a category that the Old Empire believes in very strongly.
 They want mathematicians and extremely abstract thinkers.
 These people want recreation just like other people do, but the Old Empire is pursuing a kind of edge-case elitism that targets academic social status rather than conventional social status.
 They want what the game calls 'eternal philosophers'.
-	3. Mechanism proposal:  This exists strongly on the axis of trust.
+	4. Mechanism proposal:  This exists strongly on the axis of trust.
 The Old Empire is inclusive and they believe that they can form bonds with people who are more capable than they are.
 They believe that loyalty will find a way to bind people together into beautiful and productive social systems.
-	4. Downside analysis:  The Old Empire is trying to recruit people *smarter than they are*.
+	5. Downside analysis:  The Old Empire is trying to recruit people *smarter than they are*.
 They are sometimes recruiting deeply manipulative people who will abuse the trust that they extend.
-	5. Progression analysis:  The lead-off from this into financial technologies is almost a downside.
+	6. Progression analysis:  The lead-off from this into financial technologies is almost a downside.
 It's difficult stuff that is hard to really check over.
 Some of the financiers attracted by Beyonder Retreats are just con men making false promises of stability while setting up schemes.
-	6. Progression analysis:  The lead-off from this into bureaucratic technologies is purer.
+	7. Progression analysis:  The lead-off from this into bureaucratic technologies is purer.
 Attracting "beyonders" to live in the territory opens up the borders (somewhat) and establishes a growing talent base for keeping up with bureaucratic burdens.
-	7. Categorization:  As this is an attempt to improve society through recreation, this is a Hedonological structure.
+	8. Categorization:  As this is an attempt to improve society through recreation, this is a Hedonological structure.
 As it integrates local politics and galactic politics, it's a Galactic Politics structure.
 Despite being a recreational facility, it is also a Detached structure, because the people running these are focused on appealing to people with Detached values and personalities.
-	8. Mechanism proposal:  I see the Influence structures as highly protective.
+	9. Mechanism proposal:  I see the Influence structures as highly protective.
 They help talented people remain safe and well-informed when these territories develop poorly.
-	9. Bureaucratic waste analysis:  This is strongly literal.
+	10. Bureaucratic waste analysis:  This is strongly literal.
 Insofar as it is metaphorical at all, it has the problem that hedonology has: if the research misfires, it may distract people badly.
-	10. Liberation rating:  4/5
+	11. Liberation rating:  4/5
-	11. Protection rating:  5/5
+	12. Protection rating:  5/5
-	12. Technological smoothness:  4/5
+	13. Technological smoothness:  4/5
-	13. Technological extremophilia:  5/5
+	14. Technological extremophilia:  5/5
-	14. Stress/boredom rating:  2/5 (Calm)
+	15. Stress/boredom rating:  2/5 (Calm)
-	15. Me-points:  1/3
+	16. Me-points:  1/3
-	16. Special categories:  Hedonological, Galactic Politics, Detached
+	17. Special categories:  Hedonological, Galactic Politics, Detached
-	17. Conversion potential:  Unknown
+	18. Conversion potential:  Unknown
 62. Deep Inhabitation
 	1. Author appeal:  I love this tech!
 I love caves.
 High-tech cave-dwelling sounds beautiful to me as a [[dragon]].
 We didn't have this in my past life, mind you.
 	2. Mechanism proposal:  I think this can be done literally!
 Albeit expensively.